 While general orthopedic surgeons who see adults can treat pediatric patients, children make up only a small percentage of their practice.
 Our team, on the other hand, are specialists in kids and teens, treating children and teens 100% of the time.

-We have one of the largest pediatric orthopedic and sports medicine practices in the Southeast and three of our 13 orthopedic surgeons are dedicated to sports surgery for growing athletes.
+We have one of the largest pediatric orthopedic and sports medicine practices in the Southeast and four of our 15 orthopedic surgeons are dedicated to sports surgery for growing athletes.
 Not only are our surgeons trained in pediatric orthopedic surgery, they also specialize in sports medicine.
 We are the only nationally ranked pediatric orthopedics program in Georgia.*

 Our surgery team works together with other disciplines to surround a patient with complete and comprehensive care.
 For example, our surgeons work closely with pediatric radiologists and anesthesiologists.
 We also partner with a patient’s medical home and physical therapist after surgery to provide insight into the patient’s recovery.